mahdoosh1/Comment-Language/README.md

 This is a language syntax that helps you to make your code easier to use.
-This syntax is a file next to code with exact same name as code
+This syntax is a file next to code with exact same name as code but instead of .py or .java or anything else, it should end with .cl

 # Python syntax colorer: